What Is MTA-STS? How to Set Up MTA-STS (with TLS-RPT)

 Use these reports to spot certificate problems, missing STARTTLS, or MX mismatches—especially while in mode: testing.

-Step 4 — Test your configuration
+Step 4 — Test Your Configuration

 Verify the DNS TXT record and the HTTPS policy file are reachable and valid:

-Run MTA-STS Lookup & Policy Test →
+Run MTA-STS Lookup and Policy Test →

 Step 5 — Enforce